Samsung/tizen-docs/docs/application/tizen-studio/release-notes/4-6-release-notes.md

     - If the RAM size is set to 768 or 1024 MB for the VM in Emulator Manager, change it to 512 MB.
     - Increase the user area of the virtual memory in the system to 3 GB by entering the **bcdedit /setincreaseuserva 3072** command on the console with administrator rights (only in Windows 7), and reboot.
   - If you use a MacBook Pro that has both Intel HD and NVIDIA&reg; GPUs, the emulator can terminate unexpectedly when you execute the emulator with OpenGL ES version 1.1 or 2.0.
 Verify the emulator configuration in Emulator Manager and on the **General** tab in the emulator configuration window, set OpenGL ES version to version 2.0, or to version 3.0.
-  - When you launch Emulator Manager in the Tizen IDE, the shortcut image of Emulator Manager may not be displayed properly.
+  - When you launch Emulator Manager in Tizen IDE, the shortcut image of Emulator Manager may not be displayed properly.
   - Basic Web applications are not installed on SD cards.
   - To use Tizen Emulator in Tizen platform 3.0 or lower, disable the CPU VT option in the **HW Support** tab of Emulator Configuration.
 - CLI and SDB